miguel93041/urlshortener/README.md

 ### Libraries
 None
 ### How to run the PoC
-You have to click on the button on the left of the input field that has a paper clip icon and attach a .csv file.
-As a result, a .csv file will be automatically downloaded with both the original urls and the shortened urls.
+Users can upload a CSV file by clicking the paper clip icon next to the URL input field.
+Once uploaded, the system processes the URLs, shortens them, and downloads a new CSV file containing both the original and shortened URLs.
 ### Tests
-We have implemented 4 tests: the first one tests that a valid URL is processed correctly.
-The second one that when a URL is invalid it is thrown an exception.
+Four tests have been implemented:
-The third one that nothing is processed with an empty URL and the last one that with several URLs are processed correctly.
+1. Valid URL Test: Ensures that valid URLs in the CSV are processed and shortened correctly.
+2. Invalid URL Test: Verifies that an exception is thrown when an invalid URL is encountered.
+3. Empty URL Test: Confirms that no processing occurs if an empty URL is provided.
+4. Multiple URLs Test: Tests that the system correctly processes multiple URLs in a single CSV file.

 ## Redirection Limits
 ### Description